 2. Madcap Cotswold at Broadstairs Folk Week in Kent 10th-17th August

-Mike also performs with Freaks in the Peaks and the Upton Occasional Morris
+During 2018 Mike has also performed with the following occasional teams: Wolfgate (Chester), Ragged Robin, Freaks in the Peaks and the Upton Occasional Morris

 Below are two December 2016 pictures: